pandas-dev/pandas/doc/source/enhancingperf.rst

 Expressions that would result in an object dtype or involve datetime operations (because of ``NaT``) must be evaluated in Python space.
-The main reason for this behavior is to maintain backwards compatibility with versions of numpy < 1.7.
+The main reason for this behavior is to maintain backwards compatibility with versions of NumPy < 1.7.
 In those versions of ``numpy`` a call to ``ndarray.astype(str)`` will truncate any strings that are more than 60 characters in length.
 Second, we can't pass ``object`` arrays to ``numexpr`` thus string comparisons must be